How to Output Data Formats in C# with IronBarcode

 Console.WriteLine(barcode.ToString())

-From the code snippet above, users only need to use a few lines of code to read barcodes in an image using IronBarcode.
-After iterating through the BarcodeResults returned by the BarcodeReader.Read() method, we output to the console the result of getting the value and text properties, as well as calling the BarcodeResult.ToString() method to show that all these returned the same value.
+Next barcodeFrom the code snippet above, users only need a few lines of code to read barcodes in an image using IronBarcode.
+After iterating through the BarcodeResults returned by the BarcodeReader.Read() method, we output to the console the result of getting the Value and Text properties, as well as calling the BarcodeResult.ToString() method to show that all these return the same value.

 In a nutshell, IronBarcode is a perfect API for users to perform multiple operations regarding barcodes, not limited to writing and decoding barcodes.
-With various output data formats supported, users can do so much more with the BarcodeResult object returned by IronBarcode.
+With various output data formats supported, users can do much more with the BarcodeResult object returned by IronBarcode.

 Frequently Asked Questions